pataruco/portfolio/README.md

 # Pedro Martin | Portfolio

-This is my General Assembly Web Development Immersive project portfolio to recruiters.
+This is my General Assembly Web Development Immersive project portfolio for recruiters.

 I have built it on: